NextGenSec-Github/DevSecOps/Terraform/Fundamentals/What Is IaC.?.md

 Terraform is a popular IaC tool that uses a declarative configuration language to define and provision infrastructure.
 It follows a simple workflow:

-1. **Configuration:** Define infrastructure configurations in Terraform's Human-Readable Configuration Language (HCL).
+1. **Configuration:** Define infrastructure configurations in Terraform's Hashicorp Configuration Language (HCL).

 2. **Initialization:** Initialize the working directory with the `terraform init` command to download necessary plugins and set up the backend.